28 Days Later: Filming

 The mansion used in the film was Trafalgar Park near Salisbury.
-Many rooms in the house, including the Cipriani-painted music room and the main hall, were filmed with minimal set decoration.
-The scenes occurring upstairs were filmed downstairs, as the mansion's owner resided upstairs.
-The old ruins used as the setting for an idyllic interlude in their journey to Manchester, were those of Waverley Abbey, Surrey.
-The end scenes of the film where Jim, Selena and Hannah are living in a rural cottage were filmed around Ennerdale in Cumbria.
-This reflects the motorway road signage in the film which indicates that the trio are heading north towards the Lake District National Park.
+The old ruins used as the setting for an idyllic interlude in their journey to Manchester were those of Waverley Abbey, Surrey.
+The end scenes of the film with Jim, Selena and Hannah living in a rural cottage were filmed around Ennerdale in Cumbria.
+The production team hired an optometrist to supervise with the red contact lenses needed for cast members playing the infected.

-Reception
+At a certain point, Macdonald announced to the crew that the production had run out of money, and filming ceased without a satisfactory closing sequence having been shot.
+After several different pitches for a new ending, with the original ending which featured Jim's death having tested badly with audiences, the studio granted more funding to shoot the ending eventually used.
+The crew arranged for a real jet to fly overhead for them to film, as this was cheaper than approximately £70,000 for a computer-generated one.